* indicates a required field.

 * Please describe the food to be sold or distributed.
 (Be specific.):

 Food Policy (UT Environmental Health and Safety): Student organizations that plan to serve or distribute food that may be potentially hazardous are required to request a food distribution permit through the Office of Environmental Health and Safety (EHS) at least 7 days in advance.
 Potentially hazardous food is food that, if handled or prepared improperly, can cause a food borne illness.
 Any food that is catered by a off-campus vendor (e.g., pizza, sandwiches, etc.) or prepared / handled on campus (e.g., burgers, breakfast taco fundraisers, etc.) requires a food distribution permit.
 Do not submit forms for food that is not potentially hazardous, such as candy, soda, chips, or bake sale items (e.g., cake, cookies, brownies).
 Please visit the EHS website to complete the Food Distribution Form.
 Additional food policy information can be found at http://deanofstudents.utexas.edu/sa/policiesinstrules.php#food.

 I have reviewed the Food Policy.*

-Room Reset and Trash Policy: Student organization are required to comply with room reset and trash policy.
+Room Reset and Trash Policy: Student organizations are required to comply with room reset and trash policy.
 The room must be cleaned and returned to proper arrangement before leaving.
 All surfaces must be wiped down, and trash must be emptied and deposited in the nearest dumpster outside the building.

 I have reviewed the Room Reset and Trash Policy.*

 Please take time to review additional common student organization event policies and Institutional Rules.
-If you have have any questions, please contact the Student Activities office at 512-471-3065.
+If you have have any questions, contact the Student Activities office at 512-471-3065.